bdbentoncle/grocerybudgetapp/README.md

-# Tally App
+# Shoppint List App

-The Tally App is a simple web application that helps users keep track of their grocery expenses.
+The Shopping List App is a simple web application that helps users keep track of their grocery expenses.
 It allows users to add items to a list, along with their respective prices, and then calculates the total cost of all the items.
 Users can also delete individual items or clear the entire list.

 <h2>Files</h2>